Do You Have to Pay Gift Taxes on 529 Plan Contributions?

 Superfunding a 529 Plan

-Taxpayers can also avoid paying gift taxes on 529 plan contributions with five-year gift tax averaging, also called superfunding.
+Taxpayers can avoid paying gift taxes on 529 plan contributions with five-year gift tax averaging, also called superfunding.

 This strategy allows taxpayers to make a lump sum contribution to a 529 plan of up to five times the annual gift tax exclusion, if the contribution is treated as if it were spread over a five year period.
 That means you can contribute up to $90,000 to a 529 plan ($180,000 if married, giving jointly) in a single year and not owe any gift taxes.